pheymann/talks/typelevel-summit-2018/post.md

 # Typedapi or how to derive your clients and servers from types

-I am fantastically bad at learning new programming concepts just by reading books and doing the exercises.
-What I usually do is try to solve a problem I am interested in and learn on-the-fly.
-And with interesting I mean it should be challenging and it should solve a pain that at least I have.
-The thing is, coming up with a project idea which fulfills these criteria is quite hard.
-But as it often is with thinks you are looking for but cannot find, at the time you stop searching they just reveal themselves.
+In this blog post I will show you how to leverage Scala's typesystem to derive a client function from a single type.
+This is also the story of how I started to work on [Typedapi](https://github.com/pheymann/typedapi) which is basically the attempt to bring Haskell's [Servant](https://github.com/servant/servant) to Scala.

+## Servant in a nutshell and how it began
-This was also the case when I started to take a deep dive into Scala's type-level computation realm.
-I was looking into this concept for a while when a colleague of mine introduced [Servant](https://github.com/servant/servant) while we were spending some time on a toy-project.
-For everyone not knowing it, Servant is a Haskell library which lets you define your web apis as types and derives the client and server functions from it.
-I saw it and loved the idea.
+Everyone not knowing Servant, it is library which lets you define your web apis as types and derives the client and server functions from it.
+When I saw it the first time while working on a ped project I immediately loved the idea.
 Creating web server and clients this way reduces your code to a mere type, you get extra type safety and you can use the api types as contracts between your server and its clients.

-After a while playing with Servant I realized that it would make a perfect candidate for learning how to do computations with types in Scala.
+After searching for viable alternatives in Scala without success I decided to take a shot at it.
 But I just wanted to start with a single feature to not overwhelm myself and abandoned the project after a couple of hours.
-Therefore, I set out to make Scala able to derive a client function from a single api type and this will also be the topic of the following blog post.
+Therefore, I set out to make Scala able to derive a client function from a single api type.
+How hard can it be?

 ## Derive a client function from a type.
 How hard can it be?
 Short answer: it takes some nights and a lot of cursing.
 But let's start at the beginning.
 First of all, I will introduce a small example we will use to ease the understanding later on.
 Consider the following api: